akhilramula/RC_Photography/README.md

 ### 🔒 Secure Admin Panel *(future scope)*
 - Admin-only access routes (add basic auth/session-based login later)

+### 📅 Booking System
+-Users can book photography sessions by selecting:

+-Type of service (e.g., wedding, event, portrait)

+-Preferred date and time

+-Contact details and optional message

+-Bookings are saved and viewable in the admin panel

+-Admin can view all bookings with pagination

+-Admin follows up manually to confirm and finalize the booking

 ---

 ## 🧰 Tech Stack